 The PCPM Foundation has decided to start helping Afghan refugees.
-We want to focus on providing medical aid, shelter and basic support on the border between Afghanistan and Tajikistan and in Lithuania, where more people are crossing the border with Belarus.
+We want to focus on providing medical aid, shelter, and basic support on the border between Afghanistan and Tajikistan and in Lithuania, where more people are crossing the border with Belarus.

 TRAGIC BALANCE OF THE WAR IN AFGHANISTAN

 Twenty years of war in Afghanistan have claimed more than 170,000 lives: more than 47,000 civilians killed, nearly 110,000 Afghan and insurgent soldiers killed, but also more than 3,500 US and other NATO soldiers killed.
 The victims of this war also include 444 humanitarian workers and 72 journalists.
-Plus hundreds of thousands wounded and permanently maimed.
+Plus hundreds of thousands were wounded and permanently maimed.

 – The consequence of the collapse of the pro-Western government in Kabul and the rise to power of Islamist extremists linked to al-Qaeda, will probably be the lack of political interest of NATO countries in providing financial support to Afghanistan,” assesses Wojciech Wilk, Ph.D., CEO of the PCPM Foundation. – All aid activities in Afghanistan – both humanitarian and development – will be drastically reduced, the expert adds.
 Russia or China will not fill the gap.
-In 2020, Russia spent USD 1 million on humanitarian aid to Afghanistan, Saudi Arabia spent USD 10 million.
+In 2020, Russia spent USD 1 million on humanitarian aid to Afghanistan, and Saudi Arabia spent USD 10 million.
 China has not provided any humanitarian assistance through the UN system.
 In 2020, the United States alone financed aid activities in Afghanistan with as much as USD 226 million,” the expert comments.

 LACK OF FUNDING FOR HUMANITARIAN AID